How we manage grass verges

 Marston Road, Sunderland Avenue, Headley Way (Oxford Road Bypass) / Eastern bypass, the Roundway, Bayswater Road, Abingdon Road, Abberbury roundabout, Grenoble Road (larger verge section/ narrow verge section to be mowed to allow access)

-Once a year – with grass cuttings collected
+Once a year in September – with grass cuttings collected

 Communal gardens (Council housing)